breezeight/nicola_blog/_guides/bash.markdown

 ### local VS global

-* `Global variables or environment variables`: are available in all shells.
+* `Global variables or environment variables`: are available in all sub-shells.
 * `Local variables`: are only available in the current shell.

+* By default all variables are global.
 * Variables are case sensitive
 * Convention: local variables are lowercase
+* global variable cannot not be modified in the parent shell from a sub-shell because they are copied, not referenced.

 Each and every shell has its own environment.

 **There's no Universal environment that will magically appear in all console windows.**

-An environment variable created in one shell cannot be accessed in another shell.
+* An environment variable created in one shell cannot be accessed in another shell.
-It's even more restrictive.
-If one shell spawns a subshell, that subshell has access to the parent's environment variables, but if that subshell creates an environment variable, it's not accessible in the parent shell.
+* If one shell spawns a subshell, that subshell has access to the parent's environment variables, but if that subshell creates an environment variable, it's not accessible in the parent shell.

-If all of your shells need access to the same set of variables, you can create a startup file that will set them for you.
+* TIPS: If all of your shells need access to the same set of variables, you can create a startup file that will set them for you.
 This is done in BASH via the $HOME/.bash_profile and $HOME/.bashrc files and through $HOME/.profile if $HOME/.bash_profile doesn't exist).

 `export` governs which variables will be available to subshells